cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 Let's break this down.
 By default, we use `sha256` standard crypto library.
 `SetTxHash` allows developers to swap the default hashing function with the hashing function of their choice.
+It will be used in:

+- mempool;
+- transaction indexer;
+- `/tx` and `/tx_search` RPC endpoints.

+Note the Header's `data_hash` will be different if the default hashing function is changed.

 `SetFmtHash` allows developers to swap the default string function (`fmt.Sprintf("%X", bz)`) with their own implementation.

-The above solution only changes transaction hashes (including the header's `DataHash`).

 The design in the current ADR only aims to support custom hash functions, it does not support _changing_ the hash function for an existing chain.